 “The way that we [millennials] grew up a lot of our education was structured in a way that we had no choice but to collaborate,” Miah explained.
 We are also the generation that came at of the beginning of the technological age so it’s natural for us to leverage technology to communicate better and to work together .”

 A main priority for the group is to break down silos that are currently in government.
 “A lot a times people come into a government job and they’re put into a box,” said Miah. “’You are an analyst; this is the only job you can do.’
 NextGen at Census is trying to stop that.
 We want people to be able to explore other skillsets, or utilize other skillsets that they may not have been hired for, but that help our organization.”

 One of the ways the group is helping to bridge the age gap is by creating what they refer to as “millennial consultants.”
-“One of the things that our executive’s champion is the idea of millennial consultants.
-Basically if there are technological things or advancements that are millennial-native, we offer ourselves as consultants to the Census.
+“One of the things that our executive champion ,Stephen Buckner ,encourages is the idea of serving as “millennial consultants’.
+Basically, if there are technological innovations, initiatives, or advancements that are millennial-native, we offer ourselves as consultants to the Census.
 For instance, we’ve tested some of the mobile apps that Census has put out, and given feedback.”

-Wanting to create a summit similar to NextGen, the Census group hosted their own Leadership Training Summit in April of 2014 for 400 participants.
+Wanting to create a summit similar to NextGen, the Census group hosted their own Leadership Training Summit in April of 2014 for over 400 participants.
 “It was really just an awesome opportunity for people to take advantage of a full day of training,” Miah said.
 “The participants were able to get training credit and the managers were able to get management credit.
-We worked with our key members’ sources office to ensure that that happened.
+We worked with our offices such as Workforce Development, Census Conference Center, Communications, and Diversity and Inclusion to ensure that the event is a success.
 I think that’s a great example of how the NextGen summit is really inspiring a lot of work around government, but it also just shows how collaboration with various offices really can help get the job done.”